grafana/loki/README.md

 Once you have promtail, Loki, and Grafana running, continue with [our usage docs](./docs/usage.md) on how to query your logs.

-### Advanced documentation
+### Documentation

-- [API documentation](./docs/api.md) for alternative ways of getting logs into Loki
+- [API documentation](./docs/api.md) for alternative ways of getting logs into Loki.
-- [Operations](./docs/operations.md) for important aspects of running Loki
+- [Operations](./docs/operations.md) for important aspects of running Loki.
-- [Troubleshooting](./docs/troubleshooting.md) for help around frequent error messages
+- [Troubleshooting](./docs/troubleshooting.md) for help around frequent error messages.

 ## Getting Help